GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 - _are common across several US/UC;_
 - _are not related to US/UC, namely: Audit, Reporting and Security._

--Reports generation
+*  Reports generation

--All users should be authenticated with a password holding 7 alphanumeric characters.
+*  All users should be authenticated with a password holding 7 alphanumeric characters.

--including 3 capital letters & 2 digits, in order to use the app.
+*  including 3 capital letters & 2 digits, in order to use the app.

--Only Specialist Doctor can access client data
+*  Only Specialist Doctor can access client data

--It has a funcionality that notificate the client with the test results, by email and SMS; (page 2)
+*  It has a funcionality that notificate the client with the test results, by email and SMS; (page 2)

--Support for generating reports. (page 2)
+*  Support for generating reports. (page 2)

 ## Usability